Elise McCune is an Australian, Melbourne-based international author.

 Castle of Dreams is a poignant, luminous novel about two sisters, about a mother and daughter, a loved granddaughter, the past that separates them and the healing that comes with forgiveness.

-Norwegian publisher Cappelen Damm published Castle of Dreams in translation in April 2017.
+Norwegian publisher Cappelen Damm published Castle of Dreams in translation in April 2017 and released the paperback edition with its beautiful wraparound cover in September 2018 in time for Christmas.

 With the castle setting and family secrets the novel fits into the gothic genre, but ironically sans the cold and dark of the customary gothic, swapping it instead for tropical rain forest setting.
 Elise has given us a novel of rare beauty that matches that of the exquisite forest setting.
 Paula Xiberras, Tasmanian Times

-I am currently writing my second novel.
+My recently completed second novel is with my agent.
 One narrative thread is set in southwestern Australia and the other in the lovely Tumut Valley in New South Wales, Australia with several chapters set in 1920’s London.

 Book Club discussion questions are on this blog at the Castle of Dreams page.